hawkins00/ddgc/README.md

   literal second hand in the lower right corner of the screen.
 The other is an orange highlight that appears around the button that was successfully sent to the server.
-* Up to five of the latest "winning" button presses will be visible on the game screen at a time.
+* Up to five of the latest accepted button presses will be visible on the game screen at a time.
 * As this system is intended for older, emulated games, analog buttons and directional controls will be considered binary (pressed or not).